Community Health Connections Grant

 Review and notification process

-Preference will be given to proposals demonstrating meaningful community involvement in planning.
+Preference will be given to proposals demonstrating meaningful community involvement in planning and focused on health equity.
 It is anticipated that one application will be funded each quarter.

 Applicants will be notified of funding decisions within 45 days of the quarterly submission deadlines.

-Award recipients are expected to submit a project report upon completing their projects describing:
+Award recipients are expected to submit a final report on:

 - Project activities